top of page

 5

-This section addresses the importance of trauma-informed approaches to safety and response.
-It helps individuals understand emotional and psychological reactions to harm while providing strategies for harm reduction and personal safety.
-It also connects individuals to mental health and crisis support resources, recognizing that safety includes both physical and emotional well-being.
+Addressing the importance of trauma-informed approaches to safety and response.
+Helping individuals understand emotional and psychological reactions to harm while providing strategies for harm reduction and personal safety, and connecting individuals to mental health and crisis support resources, recognizing that safety includes both physical and emotional well-being.

 Key Resources: